Uzbekistan State World Languages University: First English faculty

-This faculty was firstly established on 12 May 1992 by President Karimov.
+This faculty was firstly established on 12 May 1992 by Islam Karimov.

 The history of the faculty is directly linked to the history of the university as it was opened in the same year with the establishment of the university.
 This faculty actually trains ESL teachers and also gives them a choice to learn second language.

-The list of the second languages which are taught are given as follows, and the student can choose which language to learn: French, German, Arab, Spanish, Turkish and Chinese.
+The list of the second languages which are taught are given as follows, and the student can choose which language to learn: French, German, Arabic, Spanish, Turkish and Chinese.

-It also cooperates with some international companies and institutions.
+It also cooperates with some international companies and universities.
 The partners of the faculty are given as follows: British Council in Uzbekistan, American Embassy in Uzbekistan, "ITEC" program of Indian Embassy, educational program of Malaysian Embassy in Uzbekistan and with the "TEMPUS" program of European Union.
 There are three main departments which are currently located at the faculty, and they are: "English language phonetics and phonology department", "English language grammar and history department", "Professional lexica department".
 This is the oldest faculty in this university.